remzmike/remzmike.github.io/texts/2019-07-30-how-i-program/2019-07-30-how-i-program.md

 * objects-come-later oriented programming
 Because the objects grow out of fluent flow-oriented programming.

-* regular old programming
-Because people were already writing code this way, decades earlier, even with objects.

 * thinking in data and functions before objects
 Because some define the problem as a forced coupling of data and functions.

 * data-oriented programming
-I never called it this, but I think some people did.
+I never called it this, but I think some people did because it shares some ideas.
-It shares some ideas, but has a different focus.

 * pragmatic programming
 Due to the similarly named book.